We’ve made it to Costa Rica!

 Next, the roads: I was told by several coworkers when I was looking for apartments to not get one too far away because of the traffic.
 I didn’t quite believe it until now.
 But it can take 2 hours to go 12-13 miles here.
 Several main roads are potholed or don’t have lines indicating the lanes.
 The “highways” are often just 2-lanes (one each way) with only stop signs at major intersections, causing the left-turn lane to be a parking lot.
 Fortunately I don’t have to go very far!

 The Food: Costa Ricans really like their rice and beans!
 Typical day: Breakfast = Gallo Pinto (aka seasoned rice and beans) with fried or scrambled eggs.
 Lunch = rice and beans with roasted chicken and plantains.
 Dinner = rice and beans with steak.
 Especially as a vegetarian, I can’t say I have had the most exciting or interesting of meals since arriving.
-(Hence few photos of food here!
+(Hence very few photos of food here so far!)

 The Language: This is the obvious change.
 While everyone at work speaks great English and most people we meet at restaurants and the gym speak some as well, Spanish is everywhere.
 While there are still plenty of times I stare blankly when someone says something to me, my Spanish has already gotten a lot better.
 Every day I’ve been practicing and can now have a limited conversation, though it is pretty broken and slow.